Knossos from Agios Nikolaos

 How far is Knossos from Agios Nikolaos?

-Knossos is a moderate distance from Agios Nikolaos, which lies in eastern Crete, to the east of Heraklion, near which Knossos is located.
-The journey heads west along the main coastal road and takes a fair time in each direction, making a day trip a comfortable full or half-day outing rather than a long haul.
-Because it is closer than the western towns of Chania and Rethymno, Agios Nikolaos is a convenient base for visiting Knossos.
-The easiest ways to make the trip are an organized coach tour with hotel pickup, which handles the drive and adds a guide, or self-driving with an early start.
-Public transport involves an intercity bus west to Heraklion and a change to the local Knossos line.
+Knossos is about seventy kilometres, roughly forty-five miles, from Agios Nikolaos.
+The town lies in eastern Crete, east of Heraklion, and Knossos sits about five kilometres south-east of the city.
+The journey heads west along the E75 coastal national road.
+It takes about one hour to one hour and a quarter each way, making a comfortable half or full-day outing.
+Agios Nikolaos is closer than the western towns of Chania and Rethymno, so it is a convenient base.
+The easiest ways to make the trip are an organized coach tour with hotel pickup or self-driving with an early start.
+Public transport involves a KTEL intercity bus west to Heraklion and a change to the local number two Knossos line.

 Are there tours to Knossos from Agios Nikolaos?

 Yes, there are organized day tours to Knossos from Agios Nikolaos and the nearby resorts of eastern Crete, and they are the easiest way to make the trip.
 Running by coach with hotel pickup and drop-off, they take care of the westward drive to the Knossos area near Heraklion.
-They include an expert guide to bring the palace to life, in most cases a visit to the Heraklion Archaeological Museum where the genuine frescoes are displayed, and often priority skip-the-line entry to save time at the busy site.
+They include an expert guide to bring the palace to life.
+In most cases a visit to the Heraklion Archaeological Museum, where the genuine frescoes are displayed, is part of the day.
+Priority skip-the-line entry is often added to save time at the busy site.

 Is it worth visiting Knossos from Agios Nikolaos?

-Yes, visiting Knossos from Agios Nikolaos is well worth it, as the town’s position in eastern Crete puts the Minoan palace within a comfortable day trip, closer than the western towns of Chania and Rethymno.
-Knossos is the most important Minoan site and one of the greatest archaeological sites in Greece, offering a vivid, partly reconstructed glimpse of a remarkable Bronze Age civilisation, with the throne room, frescoes and the legends of King Minos and the labyrinth.
-To make the most of it, join a coach tour that handles the westward drive and adds a guide and usually the Heraklion museum, or drive yourself with an early start to beat the heat and crowds, and pair the palace with the museum where its treasures are kept.
+Yes, visiting Knossos from Agios Nikolaos is well worth it.
+The town’s position in eastern Crete puts the Minoan palace within a comfortable day trip, closer than the western towns of Chania and Rethymno.
+Knossos is the most important Minoan site and one of the greatest archaeological sites in Greece.
+It offers a vivid, partly reconstructed glimpse of a remarkable Bronze Age civilisation, with the throne room, replica frescoes and the legends of King Minos and the labyrinth.
+To make the most of it, join a coach tour that handles the drive and adds a guide and usually the museum.
+You can also drive yourself with an early start to beat the heat and crowds.
+Either way, pair the palace with the museum where its treasures are kept.

 Powered by GetYourGuide